stivenleite/food-explorer/README.md

 - Clients can conveniently search for specific products by name or ingredients, making it simple to find their favorite dishes or discover new ones.
 - A secure login system ensures that user accounts are protected, and roles are clearly defined, with access rights granted accordingly.

-## Contributing

-Contributions are always welcome!

-The application is not responsive yet, so feel free to work on that.

 ## Technologies Used

 - Front-end: React, HTML, CSS, JavaScript